jadepilot64/tds_project2/README.md

 file: Any file attachment (optional)

-Example using curl:
+Example Request
 bash
 curl -X POST "http://localhost:8000/api/" \
   -H "Content-Type: multipart/form-data" \
   -F "question=Download and unzip file abcd.zip which has a single extract.csv file inside.
 What is the value in the 'answer' column of the CSV file?" \
   -F "file=@path/to/abcd.zip"
-Response format:
+Response Format
 json
 {
   "answer": "1234567890"
 }
-Deployment
+🚀 Deployment
-This application can be deployed to platforms like Vercel, Heroku, or any other service that supports Python applications.
+This application can be deployed to platforms like:

+Vercel

+Heroku

+Railway

+Any other service that supports Python applications

-License
+📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+<p align="center"> <sub>Made with ❤️</sub> </p>